projectatomic/ansible-role-install-openshift/README.md

 install-openshift
 =================

 Installs OpenShift v3 from various sources.
-Currently supports installing RPM from COPR and building and installing the RPM from source code.
+Right now there is only one source, RPMs from COPR.

 This role is part of [ansible-osbs](https://github.com/projectatomic/ansible-osbs/) playbook for